 - 1. Stop engine, wait for all moving parts to stop and remove key.
-Engage parking brake. - Clean area around hydraulic reservoir cap and remover cap.
-Oil level should be to the top of the baffle inside the tank.
+Engage parking brake. - 2.
+The oil fill is located in the center of the console.
+Add oil slowly to allow air to escape.
+Oil level should be visible in he oil eye on the left side of the oil tank.
 If not, add oil.
 Use only SAE 15w-50 synthetic motor oil.
 Replace hydraulic reservoir cap and tighten until snug.
 Do not over tighten.